IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 10. It will return **3** as it is the length of the prices list that was declared and intialized at the beginning of the function as the length of the price list is 3.
 Its value will not change during the runtime of the function, thus it will print the value **3**.

 11. It will return **[ 50, 100, 150 ]**.
-It will generate the new discounted price for every price list item, since the const discountedPrice gets reintialized at every iteration of the loop, it is not being reintialized thus there is no error that is returned.
+It will generate the new discounted price for every price list item, since the const discountedPrice gets reintialized at every iteration of the loop, it is not being reassigned thus there is no error that is returned.
 Thus the function would run as expected by calculating each of the discounted prices and appending it to the discounted list and returning the output.

 12.
   A. student.name

   B. student['Grad Year']

   C. student.greeting()

   D. student['Favorite Teacher'].name

   E. student.courseLoad[0]

 13.